chronakis/speed-monitor-bot/README.md

 1. ~~Get the bounding box from the current map view.
 The HERE Maps page is herendous~~.
 DONe
 2. ~~A speed-audit-bot that will monitor some given roads and create a database of recorded average speeds for analysis.~~.
 DON
+3. ~~A version of the traffic monitoring bot that uses the google distance matrix~~

 ## Thanks & Credits ##